no-stack-dub-sack/apexdox-vs-code/README.md

 | `apexdoc2.docBlock.spacious` | `boolean` | When set to `true` ApexDoc2 comment block stubs will add an empty line after the description line and before the next tag. | `false` |

 ### Minimum Settings Example
+This is all that's required to run ApexDoc2.
+Technically, you could skip this too, and if your project is a standard DX or Salesforce project, the defaults should pick up your source files, but it's better to be explicit.

 ```jsonc
 {